SmarTTYs/scriptcheck/README.md

 ## Supported Formats
 - Gitlab CI/CD

+## Gitlab CI/CD
+When parsing scripts for gitlab CI/CD files be aware that every element in a list sequence gets treated as single script.

 ## Scriptcheck Directive
 In case you want to force running scriptcheck over a specific yaml node you can use our custom directive: